- 12 minutes to read

 Test Function Menu Action

-Use the 'Test' action menu item to open the modal for the selected Functions.
+Example of using the 'Test' action menu item to open the modal for the selected Functions.

 Functions Post Modal